What You Need to Know About Hiring a Qualified China Sourcing Agent

 How to Avoid Hiring An Amateur China Sourcing Agent

 Not all China sourcing agents are the same.
-As our customers have told us, it’s not always easy to find one who’s still in business since they first contacted them.
+As our customers have told us, it’s not easy to find one who’s still in business since they first contacted them.
 Before making a decision of which sourcing agent to go with, look at how long they’ve been in business; if they’ve been going for 10 years or more it probably means they have long term customers who are happy with their service (we’ve been in business since 1991).

 How often do they go to China?
 Do they have Chinese boots on the ground?
 If so, in what city?
-Most of China’s industrial base if located on the East Coast.
+Most of China’s industrial base is located on the East Coast.
 We have three partner companies we work with in China; in the northeast, the east, and the southeast, which gives us access to the key industrial areas of the country.

 Do they have a written replacement policy in place so you know what will happen should something go wrong?
 (We do).